grend3d/grend/README.md

 - GLM
 - Glew (for core OpenGL profiles)

-After aquiring these fine softwares, you can build the engine as a normal CMake-based library.
+After acquiring these fine softwares, you can build the engine as a normal CMake-based library.

 On linux:

     git clone --recurse-submodules "https://github.com/grend3d/grend"
 	mkdir build && cd build